-Mainstream 5 Vouchers: The PHA has a special allocation of 96 vouchers to assist a family who's Head, Spouse or Sole member is a non-elderly person with disabilities who is either homeless, at risk of being homeless, leaving an institution or at risk of being placed in an institution.
+Mainstream 5 Vouchers: The PHA has a special allocation of 96 vouchers to assist a family who has a non-elderly disabled family member and is either homeless, at risk of being homeless, leaving an institution or at risk of being placed in an institution.

-Family Unification Program: The PHA has a special allocation of 1 voucher to assist families for whol lack of adequate housing is a primary factor in separation, or the threat of imminent separation, of children from the their families.
+Family Unification Program: The PHA has a special allocation of 1 voucher to assist families for who lack of adequate housing is a primary factor in separation, or the threat of imminent separation, of children from their families.

 - 1. The family must be certified by the Allen County Division of Family and Children to be eligible for FUP. - 2.
-The family must meet the income and FUP eligibility requirements for Section 8 as determined by the PHA.
-There are required unit sizes of Vouchers or households for this program.
+The family must mee the income and FUP eligibility requirements for Section 8 as determined by the PHA.
+There are required unit sizes of Voucher or households for this program.
 A voucher will be issued based on the PHA subsidy standards and individual need of the family.